antiboredom/p5.vscode/README.md

 - Creates a p5.js project by populating an empty folder with required html/css/js files.
 - Browse and install third-party p5.js libraries.
+- Autocompletion and documentation for p5 keywords & functions using TypeScript definitions.
 - Avoids CDN use so that project creation can work offline.
 - Comes bundled with other recommended VS Code extensions to make things easier for beginners & students.